 Composers are some of the hardest working people I have ever met.
 I’m not just saying that because I am one, I’m saying it because it’s true.
-They frequently work hours beyond a typical 9 to 5 job in pursuit of perfection in every aspect of their music.
+They frequently work hours beyond a typical 9 to 5 job in pursuit of perfection in every aspect of their custom music.
 This goes not only for the actual notes of the music but everything involved with its creation: mixing, parameter automation, and MIDI editing.
 If I continued to list things you’d likely stop reading this due to boredom.

 I say this because there is value in the work of composers who create tracks for licensing and purchase to be used with different forms of media.
 While they might not be working to a specific film clip they are still creating an aural experience that can define a piece of work.
 It could even affect the media creator because they heard something specific in that track that made them want it in the first place!

 But just like any field of work with options, custom music has some advantages to pre-composed/licensable music.
 This is especially applicable to those of us who get to work in-house with a video team to bring their vision to life.

 Something was missing